nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Viewing help : `help`

-Views a info page for a list of commands and examples
+Views an info page for a list of commands and examples

 Format: `help`